Dr. Max Gomez, award-winning medical reporter for CBS New York, dies at age 72 after long illness

 Dr. Gomez served on the national board of directors for the American Heart Association, the Princeton Alumni Weekly and the Partnership for Afterschool Education.
 He also mentored undergraduate journalism and medical students and physicians interested in medical journalism.

 Dr. Gomez was born in Cuba before moving with his family to Miami.
-He graduated cum laude from Princeton University, with a Ph.D. from the Wake Forest University School of Medicine, and was an NIH postdoctoral fellow at New York's Rockefeller University.
+He graduated cum laude from Princeton University, earned a Ph.D. from the Wake Forest University School of Medicine and was an NIH postdoctoral fellow at Rockefeller University.

 He could converse on anything - sports, travel, current events, the mundane or esoteric.
 He was a friend, trusted advisor and confidant to us all.
 It seemed like there wasn't anything he didn't know or hadn't experienced himself.